systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 To handle all non-error-related logging events,
-    [I simply sent logs to the application standard output] — via our friend, the console.
+    [I simply sent logs to the application standard output] via our friend, the console.
 This works great during development, and since I plan to host the application in my own server environment, I
     can easily aggregate these logs and handle them at the system level.
 [I later implemented the log collection] using [Grafana Alloy] when
     [I set up the deployment environment].
-To make sure the logging was efficient and consistent, I install [Pino],
+To make sure the logging was efficient and consistent, I installed [Pino],
     a fast JSON-friendly logging library, to structure and format the logs.
 Using the [Pino-Pretty] plugin, I could also format the logs nicely during
     development to save me from squinting at compressed JSON strings all day.

 ### Testing, Testing, Testing
-Ask anyone and they'll tell you how important testing is (at least while their
+Ask any developer and they'll tell you how important testing is (at least while their
     boss is listening).
 I believe most developers understand the value of testing, but every developer
     knows how time-consuming and thankless writing tests can be.